- 1 Article Summary: Moving to Italy from UK

 Step 1: Research and Planning

-Decide where you want to live, assess cost of living difference, and confirm the type of visa or residence permit required for your intended stay.
+Decide where you want to live, assess cost of living difference, and confirm the type of visa or residence permit required for your intended stay, and a residency consultation helps you confirm your goals, timeline and visa route before you commit.

 Step 2: Secure Your Visa